YUNBLAK/SUN_CORONAL_HOLE_EXTRACTION/README.md

 If the image had been read correctly, a three-dimensional form of ndarray would have been created.
 The meaning of the number being returned is (height, width, channel). where channel means RGB 3 channel.

-Learn images with the k-mean algorithm of scikit-learn.
+Learning images with the k-mean algorithm of scikit-learn.
 The k-mean algorithm is the most common model of machine learning to cluster data by creating k data means.
-When you invoke the actual function, it returns how many percentages are occupied in the cluster count area.
+When we invoke the actual function, it returns how many percentages are occupied in the cluster count area.
 We use that percentage to calculate the coronal hole area.